Skip to main content

 Water is another critical component to have in a bird-friendly landscape.
 Incorporating a birdbath or water garden in your landscape can provide a wonderful focal point or pleasing space in your yard.

 Birds are attracted to moving water.
 Installing a small pump in a water feature will add interest in the garden for both you and the birds as the sound of moving water attracts species of all types.
 Birdbaths should be 2 to 3 inches deep and 2 to 3 feet wide with an edge for perching.
-Clean the birdbath once a week with soap and a thorough rinse of water.
-Keep your birdbath full of fresh, cool water and sit back and enjoy the sight of birds making your backyard their home.
+Clean the birdbath once a week with nine parts water, one part vinegar, and a thorough rinse of water.
+Synthetic soaps and cleansers can remove the essential oils from bird feathers.
+Keep your birdbath full of fresh, cool water, and sit back and enjoy the sight of birds making your backyard their home.

 There are many wonderful resources to help you create a bird-friendly backyard.
 University of Illinois Extension can help get those resources in your hands.
 Contact your local county Extension office today!
 Another great resource would be your nearest Illinois Audubon Society group.
 Check Illinois Audubon's state website for local chapter information.